alexhsamuel/blog/_posts/2020-09-17-How to report a bug.markdown

 This maximizes your chances of getting the response you want:

-> I can connect connect and run some other stuff, but I can't run that query
+> I can can connect and run some other stuff, but I can't run that query
 > either.
 I'll take a look.
 >
 > The query seems to work on the backup server.
 Use that for now